bentoml/BentoFunctionCalling/README.md

 ## Prerequisites

 If you want to test the Service locally, you need a Nvidia GPU with sufficient VRAM to run the LLM.
-The included Llama 8B requires 24GB of VRAM to run.
+The included LLM Llama 3.1 70B Instruct AWQ in INT4 requires around 80 GB of VRAM.
+You can also choose another LLM as needed.

 ## Install dependencies